Musk says Twitter to add ‘view count’ for posts - NewsBreak

 He made that decision after posting a poll in which he asked if he should remain as Twitter’s CEO.
 The majority of respondents voted “no.”

-Musk’s tenure as Twitter CEO has been fraught with controversy as the billionaire moved to slash Twitter staff, scale back on content moderation, and change the platform’s user verification system.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Musk’s tenure as Twitter CEO has been fraught with controversy as the billionaire moved to slash Twitter staff, scale back on content moderation and change the platform’s user verification system to a paid model.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0